-A person is turning a blind eye to something or someone if he or she can see something wrong or suspicious but is pretending not to see any.
-Turning a blind eye is an act of omission, which means not performing the actions that are expected to be done by most people.
+A person is turning a blind eye to something or someone if they see something wrong or suspicious but pretend not to see anything.
+Turning a blind eye is an act of omission, which means not performing the actions that are expected of most people.

-He turned a blind eye to the dying dog that had been crossing the street and got hit by a car.
+He turned a blind eye to the dying dog that had been hit by a car while crossing the street.

 Out of contempt, she took the law into her own hands and shot her cheating husband.

-Something is null and void if it has already been cancelled.
-Being cancelled, that thing is redundant and worthless.
+Something is null and void if it has already been canceled and is now invalid.
+Being canceled, that thing is redundant and worthless.

-The court case against the company was null and void.
-The company had settled the lawsuit out of court.
+The court case brought against the company was null and void.
+The company had already settled the lawsuit out of court.